Demonukey/NametagHidePlus/README.md

 To install this plugin, follow these steps:

     Download the latest version from the releases page.
-    Copy the NametagHiderPlus_version.jar file into the plugins folder of your Minecraft server, make sure to use the lastest version tagged with "Release".
+    Copy the NametagHidePlus_version.jar file into the plugins folder of your Minecraft server, make sure to use the lastest version tagged with "Release".
     (Currently available for 1.19.x only)
     Restart the server to load the plugin.